SakthivelRavi/ArrestPrediction/MidtermReport.md

 simply include more years worth of crime.

 We're also considering incorporating a new feature to replace the Month feature that we generated.
 Using the Day of the Year (from 0 to 365) should exhibit the same seasonal trends but at a finer granularity with (hopefully!) more predictive power.
 Similarly, we're considering the effect of using Community Area as a feature rather than District.

+One key advantage provided by the CLEAR dataset is that it's being continuously updated as more crimes occur.
+Our plan is to download the new data added since we started at the end of the semester and test our model on that as a final indicator of its accuracy.